Julia Trotzki

 🍓 Fresh berries: Make cocktails instantly more summery!

-🍃 Mint sprig: Gives Mojitos and Moscow Mules the finishing touch.
+🍃 Mint sprig: Gives Mojitos and Moscow Mules the final touch.

-🔥 Caramelized orange peel: Simply toast briefly with a lighter – looks cool and smells fantastic!
+🔥 Caramelized orange peel: Just briefly toast it with a lighter – looks cool and smells fantastic!

-➡ Tip: Don't just drop the garnish in – decorate it on the rim of the glass or use a cocktail pick.
+➡ Tip: Don’t just drop the garnish in – place it decoratively on the rim of the glass or use a cocktail pick.

 4. The trick with the sugar rim – Here’s how to do it right

-A sugar rim instantly turns any cocktail into a small work of art – especially Margaritas or sweet drinks benefit from this.
+A sugar rim instantly turns any cocktail into a little work of art – especially Margaritas or sweet drinks benefit from it.

 Here’s how:

-1️⃣ Moisten the rim of the glass with a lime wedge or dip it in syrup of your choice – for a colorful effect, use red or blue syrup.
+1️⃣ Wet the rim of the glass with a lime wedge or dip it in syrup of your choice – for a colorful effect, use red or blue syrup.

-2️⃣ Dip the upside-down glass in sugar (or salt for Margaritas).
+2️⃣ Dip the glass upside down into sugar (or salt for Margaritas).

 ➡ Tip:

-Syrup adds color to the rim and an additional flavor effect.
+Syrup adds color and an additional flavor effect to the rim.

 5. The right serving technique – No chaos when pouring

-A drink that is poured carelessly loses its appeal immediately.
-Here are a few tricks for a neat look:
+A drink that is poured sloppily immediately loses its appeal.
+Here are a few tricks for a clean look:

-✅ Pour slowly: Especially important for layered cocktails (e.g., Tequila Sunrise).
+✅ Pour slowly: Especially important with layered cocktails (e.g., Tequila Sunrise).

-✅ Use the shaker correctly: Always shake vigorously to mix all ingredients well.
+✅ Use the shaker correctly: Always shake vigorously to ensure all ingredients mix well.

-✅ Do not fill drinks to the brim: Leave 1-2 cm of space to avoid overflow.
+✅ Don’t fill drinks to the rim: Leave 1-2 cm of space to prevent overflow.

 ➡ Tip: Layer cocktails with a spoon!
-Simply hold an upside-down spoon near the surface and pour the liquid slowly on top – this way, the layers won't mix immediately.
+Just hold an inverted spoon close to the surface and slowly pour the liquid over it – this way, the layers don’t mix immediately.

 Conclusion: Small tricks – big impact!

-With these simple tips, you can mix cocktails that not only taste great but also look impressive.
-Whether for guests, for social media, or just for yourself – with a few hand movements, your drinks will become eye-catching!
+With these simple tips, you can mix cocktails that not only taste good but also look impressive.
+Whether for guests, social media, or just for yourself – with a few simple steps, your drinks will be a highlight!

 The most common mistakes when mixing cocktails – and how to avoid them

-Even the best cocktails can go wrong if you make a few basic mistakes.
-To prevent that from happening to you, here are the biggest cocktail fails – and how to easily avoid them!
+Even the best cocktails can go wrong if you make a few fundamental mistakes.
+To prevent that from happening, here are the biggest cocktail fails – and how you can easily avoid them!

-1. Incorrect proportions – When the drink doesn't taste right
+1. Wrong proportions – When the drink doesn’t taste good

 Have you ever tried a cocktail that was either way too strong or way too weak?
-This is usually due to incorrect proportions.
+This is usually due to wrong proportions.

-❌ Too much alcohol → The drink tastes too sharp and overpowers all other flavors.
+❌ Too much alcohol → The drink tastes too harsh and overpowers all other flavors.

-❌ Too little alcohol → The cocktail tastes watery and boring.
+❌ Too little alcohol → The cocktail tastes watery and bland.

-✅ Always follow the measurements in the recipe (e.g., 5 cl spirit, 10 cl filler as a general rule).
+✅ Always adhere to the measurements in the recipe (e.g., 5 cl spirit, 10 cl filler as a general rule).

-✅ If you don't have a measuring cup, use a shot glass – they usually hold exactly 4-5 cl!
+✅ If you don’t have a measuring cup, use a shot glass – that’s usually exactly 4-5 cl!

-✅ Always mix according to the recipe on the first try – you can experiment later.
+✅ Always mix according to the recipe on the first try – later you can experiment.

 2. Too much or too little ice – The underestimated ingredient

-Ice is not just for cooling – it affects the consistency and taste of the cocktail.
+Ice is not only for cooling – it affects the consistency and flavor of the cocktail.

 ❌ Too little ice → The drink warms up too quickly and becomes diluted.